CMATERJU-BIOINFO/DeepFuzz/README.md

 ## **How to use the code:**
 To run the deep module, you need:1) tensorflow 2.0.0 2) Keras 2.3.1.
-To run the fuzzy waterflow module you need to install QT 6.2.1.
+To run the fuzzy waterflow module you need to install [QT](https://www.qt.io/download).
 The code is written in C++.